Start typing to search

 One more thing (important): when growing a community, it's usually better to focus on connecting with people who are naturally predisposed to your message than to try and convince hostile people to join.
 Evangelism is hard; recruitment is easy.

-Even so, as a community grows, the leader has to begin making choices in who she targets her communication towards.
+Even so, as a community grows, the leader has to begin making choices about who she targets her communication towards.
 The categories overlap, but roughly speaking, you have three:

 Option 1: Focus on the most vocal members.
 This is usually a mistake.
 Just as a good teacher learns to look past the hands that are always raised, a community leader should try to look beyond the most vocal and active members to make sure the other people are enjoying themselves.